Russia-India Relations in the Broader Geopolitical Context

 Document Introduction

 Against the backdrop of the accelerated formation of a global multipolar order, Russia-India relations have become a significant dimension in the evolution of the international landscape.
-The two countries share a profound foundation of historical collaboration, have maintained strategic resolve amidst geopolitical turbulence such as the Ukraine crisis, with India refusing to join anti-Russia sanctions, and Russia viewing India as a core force and a priority partner in a multipolar world.
-The strategic mutual trust between the two sides exhibits resilient characteristics.
+The two nations share a profound historical foundation for collaboration and have maintained strategic resilience amidst geopolitical turbulence such as the Ukraine crisis.
+India has refused to join anti-Russia sanctions, while Russia views India as a core force and a priority partner in a multipolar world, demonstrating resilient characteristics in their mutual strategic trust.
 This report, based on joint research by experts from Russia and India, systematically analyzes the current state of development, core drivers, and potential challenges in the bilateral relationship.

-The report has a clear structure, starting from the three core areas of cooperation—trade, energy, and high-tech—and integrating regional cooperation priorities such as the Arctic, Central Asia, the Near East, and Africa, to construct a comprehensive analytical framework.
-In the trade sector, it elaborates on the breakthrough progress of bilateral trade volume exceeding $49.3 billion in 2022-2023, as well as the practices of the two countries in circumventing Western sanctions, advancing local currency settlement, and improving logistics infrastructure.
-The energy cooperation section focuses on the rapid growth in oil, natural gas, and coal trade, and the implementation outcomes of landmark projects such as the Kudankulam Nuclear Power Plant.
-The high-tech sector covers cooperation achievements and setbacks in fields such as aerospace, nuclear energy, pharmaceuticals, and information technology.
+The report features a clear structure, starting with the three core areas of cooperation—trade, energy, and high technology—and incorporating regional cooperation priorities such as the Arctic, Central Asia, the Near East, and Africa to construct a comprehensive analytical framework.
+In the trade sector, it focuses on the breakthrough progress of bilateral trade volume exceeding 49.3 billion USD in 2022-2023, as well as the practical measures taken by both countries to circumvent Western sanctions, advance local currency settlement, and improve logistics infrastructure.
+The energy cooperation section concentrates on the rapid growth in oil, natural gas, and coal trade, along with the implementation outcomes of landmark projects like the Kudankulam Nuclear Power Plant.
+The high-tech segment covers cooperation achievements and setbacks in fields such as aerospace, nuclear energy, pharmaceuticals, and information technology.